Wish Upon a Little Star,

 Inside Sunlight, Eternally Bright....

-sun is a peculiar thing, isn't it?
+That sun is a peculiar thing, isn't it?
 What the hell is it?

 so you gotta figure minimum 200 million years, and probably lots, lots,

+longer.
 Likely since the beginning of the formation of the hollow

 of like Dick Cheney) many times larger than the earth (like Cheney's ego).

-But Pellucidar’s sun is at most, a few hundred miles across, probably smaller.
+Pellucidar’s sun is at most, a few hundred miles across, probably smaller.